RoboCoin/robocoin-connector/README.md

 Romit platform that you don't want the connector to process, you must select a date from which to start processing transactions.
 Navigate to the Transactions page and, under Import Romit Transactions, select a date in UTC to begin processing transactions through the connector and click Import.
-If the list of Unprocessed Transactions looks correct, you can navigate to the Configuration tab to Enable the Autoconnector.
+If the list of Unprocessed Transactions looks correct, you can proceed.
 9. When your exchange account is funded, you can enable the Autoconnect feature.
-Unless you have existing transactions on the Romit platform that you don't want your connector to process.
-In which case, see 8b.

 ## Test mode